er1/s228/README.md

 - A wire cutting and stripping tool
 - A chip removing tool

-The project kits issued this year have the project board integrated with the powersupply, an additional breadboard is also included in case you run out of space on your project board later on in the lab.
+The project kits issued this year have the project board integrated with the power supply, an additional breadboard is also included in case you run out of space on your project board later on in the lab.

 #### Before You Begin

 This is a lab which deals with electricity, your lab demonstrator should have given you a quick talk about the safety of dealing with electricity.
-While the volage and current levels are not high enough to cause serious injury to anyone caution must still be taken with this equipment.
+While the voltage and current levels are not high enough to cause serious injury to anyone caution must still be taken with this equipment.
 The equipment may also become damaged if wired improperly.
 If at any point you are not sure about the setup of your project board, call over your lab instructor.

 __If something is not working or components become hot, turn off the power.__ Look for the issue or call over your lab instructor if needed.